Note: This story was composed for a writer's challenge in which entries must be less than a thousand words.

 How long did it take?
 Too many years.
 Her creation aged in reverse: As years went by, it came closer to life, further from death.
 So much work.
 When the body was done the old, perfect skin had to be attached to it.
 And how to animate?
 How to make the skin move and live again?

 It lay on the slab, powerful and imposing, but unmoving and unaware.
-Mary pondered.
+Elsa pondered.
 She remembered their touch; maybe the skin would remember too.
 She shed her clothes, climbed onto the slab, straddled the body between her legs.
 She lay on top of it, her skin against its.
 It was pale, immaculate, like a statue.
 Or an angel.

 She pressed kisses to those quiet, unmoving lips.
 She rubbed her flesh over it.
 She ran her hands over its limbs, its hips, its thighs and stomach.
 She kissed its neck, its shoulders, the hard protuberances of its nipples.
 She let her tongue wander.
 She recreated the long nights and the warm mornings of years ago.
 She tried to make it remember.

 It was subtle at first, but she felt it: a quiver, a trembling, like the vibration of a spider's web.
 Then it stirred.
 The ribs expanded with the first breath, and when she felt the fingers twitch and twine around her own she gasped and then whispered in furious exaltation:

 It stood.
 It walked.
 It lived and breathed and saw and knew and felt.
 It was perfect, unblemished, immortal.
 They would never be parted again.

 Elsa threw her arms around it and kissed it.
 But it did not kiss her back.
 Elsa waited, aching to feel its embrace again, but it remained still.
 She saw indifference in its eyes.